Operation Yachin

-The accession of Hassan II on 26 February 1961 enabled negotiations to begin on a secret agreement between Mossad's "Misgeret" division and the Moroccan authorities (principally Prince Moulay Ali and labour minister Abdelkader Benjelloun), together with the American organisation HIAS.
+The accession of Hassan II on 26 February 1961 enabled negotiations to begin on a secret agreement between Mossad's "ha-Misgeret" division and the Moroccan authorities (principally Prince Moulay Ali and labour minister Abdelkader Benjelloun), together with the American organisation HIAS.
+After the Pisces tragedy, in which a ship of Jewish emigrants from Morocco sank, killing 46, the Moroccan government became eager to switch its policy outlawing Jewish emigration.
+This had to do in large part with Hassan II's desire to appear in a favorable manner to the West and his prerogative to preserve many of the economic benefits the Jewish population provided to Morocco.
+The Hebrew Immigrant Aid Society (HIAS) in the United States served as a cover for the Misgeret and Jewish Agency to help process emigrants out of Morocco.
 An economic arrangement was agreed between Israel and Morocco, with the agreement of Israeli Prime Minister David Ben-Gurion and King Hassan II of Morocco, whereby $500,000 would be paid as a downpayment, plus $100 per emigrant for the first 50,000 Moroccan Jews, and then, $250 per emigrant thereafter.
+Several times during the operation, emigration had to be paused due to the economic effects of a large withdrawal of Jewish capital from banks and real estate.
 The operation also received important help from Francoist Spain.
 However, some Jews settled in France, Canada and the United States instead of in Israel.
-Morocco received "indemnities" for the loss of the Jews.

-The operation was fronted by the US-based HIAS, which financed approximately 50 million US dollars of costs.
+The operation was fronted by the US-based HIAS, which financed approximately 50 million US dollars of costs.In 1964 the operation was ceased due to a growing unpopularity as David 'Amar, the secretary-general of the CCIM stated: "rumors about ineffective absorption policies [in Israel] reached Morocco and made it difficult to continue the operation."
+Nonetheless, by 1967 the population of Moroccan Jews had dwindled to 53,000 from 162,420 at the beginning of 1961.
+The affects of Operation Yachin were also felt in Israel on behalf of the Jewish Agency.
+Moshe Kol a top Jewish Agency official was quoted as saying "Israel will turn into a land of the Levant" in regards to the increased Sephardic Jewish population from Morocco settling in Israel.
+Additionally, Chaim Sheba, a Ministry of Health emissary to Morocco as well as various reporters from Israeli Newspaper Haaretz, expressed concerns about the "Levantization" of Israel by Moroccan Jewry.
+While operation Yachin was successful in diluting much of Morocco's Jewish population, the idea became increasingly unpopular among Moroccan Jews and Israeli Jews as time went on.
+The economic situation of the Jewish population in Morocco was generally good, while rumors of recession and poor treatment of Sephardic Jews in Israel disheartened many would be emigrants to Israel.

 Etymology

 The operation's name Yachin was of Biblical origin, being the name of one of the two central pillars that supported the Holy Temple built in Jerusalem by King Solomon, and because Israel regarded immigration as a major pillar that supported the existence of the Jewish state.